jubako/jubako/spec/contentPack.rst

 ClusterPtrPos array
 ===================

 A array of SizedOffset.
-Each entry is a offset to the a cluster **tailler**.
+Each entry is a offset to the a cluster **tail**.
 Offsets may not be writen sequentially.
 Offsets are relative to the start of the pack.

 EntryPtrPos array